MakeSchool-18/CommunicationPatterns/README.md

 This playground includes a demonstration of different communication patterns that are very common in iOS development.

-The following patterns are illustrated:
+The following patterns are illustrated with minimal examples in this playground:

 ### One-To-One